 What’s your advice to leaders who want to create a more diverse and inclusive culture?

 I think it should be a natural and fair selection in terms of both talent acquisition and retention.
 While some companies put in more effort to include female, I wouldn’t say that’s always the best approach.
 By giving them more benefits and advantages, you may make them feel inferior or they might just take these perks for granted.
 With that being said, I do believe that male and female should get paid equally for the same role and companies should consider providing additional services in their CSR programmes, for example babysitting services, partnering with schools to help women out on their workload, etc.

 What do you think can be done to help remove some obstacles for future generations of women?

 I think it will be down to education and the society at large, more specifically how we bring people up.
 Starting at schools, females are told that they should be a good wife and mom, getting married and having kids at a certain age, and to take good care of the family.
-These kinds of mindset really put a lot of pressure on females, especially career-driven females, and would need to change.Posted about 2 years ago
+These kinds of mindset really put a lot of pressure on females, especially career-driven females, and would need to change.Posted over 2 years ago